 So, Dee is our quality analyst and she does a lot of project proposals based on the quality of data that she's looking at.
 As a company, Harry's leads with data.
 We try to make the majority of our decisions off very confident data.
 I think that is how she positions most of her project proposals, which are starting with the three bullet points of the data but never leaving off a few different examples of quotes or an employee experience quote to include as part of that process.
 It's just like storytelling.
 You're not going to have an emotional pull if you don't include that qualitative but we do lead with the data.

 Likewise.
 Even though our scoring on parts of the form is subjective, there are scores that go behind it.
 So we do present the data on which question or which section of the form are reps doing well at and where they're struggling for the larger organization.
-Currently, we kind of look at all of the back-end subjective information and read the notes and feedback that's given, but to the team outside, our QS score is 90, our experience score is 75, and our resolution score is 60.
-Whatever those numbers are.
+Currently, we kind of look at all of the back-end subjective information and read the notes and feedback that's given, but to the team outside, our QS score is 90, our experience score is 75, and our first call resolution score is 60.

 Cool.
 I think we have time for one more question.
 I know brand is a huge thing you guys are trying to incorporate into your culture.
 What do you guys do to incorporate your brand voice into your training program?